Warning: To complete electrical works you must comply with Electrical Regulations – Click here for more information.

 Bathrooms carry special rules as far as electricity is concerned.
 Water and electricity do not mix, so the utmost care has to be taken when electrical supplies run in or near the bathroom.
 To this end, in the 16th Edition of the IEE (Institution of Electrical Engineers) bathrooms carry their own very specific rules.
 We will deal with the use of earth bonding first and the rest later.

-This is done by connecting all of the metal parts together with an earth cable.
-This will collect the current/voltage from the leak and equalise it around the pipes and metal parts.
-Each metal part in the bath or shower room must be connected by one of the following means.
+Earth bonding in the bathroom is done by connecting all of the metal parts together with an earth cable.
+This will collect the current or voltage from the leak and equalise it around the pipes and metal parts.
+Each metal part in the bath or shower room must be connected.
 We suggest the use of a specific 4mm earth cable for these connections.
-This is a minimum requirement without conduit and larger earth cable can be used.: Please see new regulation notes below:
+This is a minimum requirement without conduit and larger earth cable can be used.
+Please see new regulation notes below:

 The earth wire, after all bonding is complete should be connected to a local earth which could be a close socket immersion heater or the connection unit for a heater or shower.
 This is in accordance with BS7671 which reads: